Gram Vikas

-"Gram Vikas" translates to "village development", both in Hindi and in Odia, the official language of Odisha.
+"Gram Vikas" translates to "village development", both in Hindi and in Odia language, the official language of Odisha.

 History

 Origins

-Led by Joe Madiath, 400 volunteers from the Young Students Movement for Development, Chennai came to Odisha after the 1971 cyclone to undertake relief and rehabilitation work in the affected areas.
+Led by Joe Madiath, 400 volunteers from the Young Students Movement for Development, Chennai came to Odisha after the 1971 Odisha cyclone to undertake relief and rehabilitation work in the affected areas.
 They worked in villages in the then Cuttack district developing lift irrigation projects.
 This helped increase agricultural productivity for the farmers, but had little impact on the poor, who were mostly landless.
 Looking to do more work with the poor, they accepted an invitation from the Ganjam district administration to work with Adivasi communities in the district.
 The original plan was to develop a dairy cooperative.
-The team soon realized that working on dairy development will not benefit the tribal communities.
+The team soon realised that working on dairy development will not benefit the tribal communities.

-Mobilization for rights & development: 1979 onwards
+Mobilisation for rights & development: 1979 onwards

 The Kondh tribe of the Kerandimal hills in Ganjam district were suffering at the hands of liquor merchants and from land alienation.
-The Kerandimal Gana Sangathan was mobilized as a movement of the Adivasi community to obtain their rights to address the development needs of the villages.
-The Adivasi Bhumi Adhikar Sangha, a peoples’ movement in Thuamul Rampur block of Kalahandi, successfully resisted the move to convert tribal agricultural lands into tea plantations and were able to retain control over their land.
+The Kerandimal Gana Sangathan was mobilised as a movement of the Adivasi community to obtain their rights to address the development needs of the villages.
+The Adivasi Bhumi Adhikar Sangha, a peoples' movement in Thuamul Rampur block of Kalahandi, successfully resisted the move to convert tribal agricultural lands into tea plantations and were able to retain control over their land.

 The organisation then expanded its work to cover areas in Gajapati and Kalahandi districts working with Saura and Kondh tribes.
 The Integrated Tribal Development Programme supported village communities in community health, non-formal education, small savings and forest protection.
 Village Water & Sanitation Committees have been supported, to anchor, own and, manage community access to safe sanitation and water.
 VWSCs have been the key community institution interface for Gram Vikas since 1998.

 Education: 1982 onwards

 In remote tribal villages, government schools either did not exist or were not functioning.
 Education levels were very poor and the exploitation of people because illiteracy was high.
 Gram Vikas started balwadis, non-formal education centres and adult literacy programme in the Villages.
 Soon it became clear that NFE would never give tribal children the opportunity to join the mainstream education system and fully reach their potential.
-To meet this need, Kerandimal Middle Education School, a residential school for tribal children was established at Konkia, Ganjam district in 1982.
+To meet this need, Kerandimal Middle Education School, a residential school for tribal children was established at Kankia, Ganjam district in 1982.

 The four residential schools, managed now by independent trusts, cater to more than 1200 boys and girls from remote tribal villages.
 Mahendratanaya Ashram School was established at Koinpur, Gajapati district in 1992.
 In 1995, the KME school was upgraded as the Gram Vikas Residential School.
 Gram Vikas Shikhya Niketan was established at Kumudabahal in Kalahandi district in 1998.
 Gram Vikas Vidya Vihar was started in Rudhapadar, Ganjam district in 1992.